 About 20% of American adults have this attachment style, which can stem from inconsistent caregiving or adverse experiences in childhood.

-While not a disorder in itself, having an insecure attachment style can have a significant impact on your mental health and self-worth.
+While not an attachment disorder in itself, having an insecure attachment style can have a significant impact on your mental health and self-worth.
 It can also disrupt your ability to form healthy and fulfilling adult relationships.
 In the long run, it can even contribute to other problems, such as intimacy disorders and sex addiction.

 Understanding Attachment Styles